MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 1. On the **Variable properties** pane, under the **Usage** section, select **Bot (any topic can access)**.

-1. The variable name will be given a prefix string `bot.`, to differentiate it from the topic level variables.
+1. The variable name will be given a prefix string `bot.`, to differentiate it from the topic-level variables.
 For example, the variable `UserName` is now shown as `bot.UserName`.

     ![Screenshot showing the variable properties pane, with the Usage section highlighted](media/bot-variable-set.png "Screenshot showing the variable properties pane, with the Usage section highlighted")